18 Best Oil-Control Products to Reduce Sebum and Shine

 What is sebum

 Sebum is an oily substance secreted by the sebaceous glands, formed by a mix of fatty acids, sugars, and waxes.
-The role of sebum is to maintain skin flora, minimize transepidermal water loss, and protect the skin’s surface to prevent external foes from wreaking havoc.
+The role of sebum is to protect and lubricate the skin by forming a protective coating on the surface.
+It holds moisture in and controls transepidermal water loss while blocking harmful pathogens from the environment from penetrating the skin.
 But when there’s an excess of sebum, it becomes trouble-y.

 Causes of excess oil

 Sebum overproduction is mostly caused by hormonal imbalance, genetics, medication, or lifestyle choices.
-You can balance sebum levels and reduce the greasy look by using products containing oil-absorbing ingredients.
+You can balance sebum levels and reduce the greasy look by using topical products containing oil-absorbing and sebum-controlling ingredients.

 What ingredients help control oil

-A few ingredients are known to keep that shine at bay and help the skin regulate its sebum production:
+A few ingredients are known to keep that shine at bay and help the skin regulate its sebum production, including:

-1. Clay – when you apply wet clay on the skin, as it dries, it binds to impurities and excess oil within pores, soaking it up.
-For this reason, you’ll find clay as the main ingredient in masks for sebum control.
+• Clay: When you apply wet clay on the skin, as it dries, it binds to impurities and excess oil within pores, soaking them up.
+You’ll often find clay as the main ingredient in masks for sebum control.

-2. Charcoal – has a huge ability to absorb oil and unclog pores, acting like a sponge thanks to its porous texture.
-The tiny holes attract and trap oil, toxins, and impurities.
-Charcoal is mainly used in masks and cleansers that target excess oil.
+• Charcoal: Has the ability to absorb oil and clear pores, acting like a sponge thanks to its porous texture.
+The tiny holes attract and trap sebum and toxins.

-3. Corn starch powder – can soak the excess sebum, leaving skin shine-free and fresh-looking.
+• Corn starch powder: Can soak the excess sebum, leaving skin greasy-free and fresh-looking.
 It also has soothing benefits.

-4. Niacinamide – also known as vitamin B3, is a multi-tasker that does wonders for oil control while repairing skin damage and even skin tone.
+• Niacinamide: Also known as vitamin B3, it’s a multi-tasker that does wonders for oil control while repairing skin damage.

-5. Salicylic acid – due to its small molecular size, this BHA goes deep underneath the dermis, where it sops up oil, unclogs pores, and encourages dead cells to shed away for flawless skin.
+• Salicylic acid: Due to its small molecular size, this BHA goes deep underneath the dermis, where it sops up oil, unclogs pores, and encourages dead cells to shed away for smooth skin.

-6. Glycolic acid – an AHA known to reduce excessive oil, exfoliate dead cells off the skin’s surface, and prevent pores from clogging.
+• Glycolic acid: An AHA that’s known to reduce excess oil, exfoliate dead cells off the skin’s surface, and prevent pores from clogging.

-7. Green tea – the main antioxidant in green tea, EGCG, is a compound that reduces sebum production and fights inflammation.
+• Green tea: The main compound in green tea, EGCG, is an antioxidant that controls sebum production and fights inflammation.

-8. Hyaluronic acid – because it keeps skin hydrated, it hinders sebum glands from going into overproduction.
+• Hyaluronic acid: Because it improves skin hydration, it hinders sebum glands from going into overproduction.

-As an aside, bear in mind that most ingredients that aid in oil control have drying effects, so you shouldn’t go to the other extreme either.
-Dehydrated skin makes the sebaceous glands go into overdrive and produce more sebum.
-This is why, when you choose your oil balancing products, you must combine them with hydrating ones that yet won’t clog your pores.
+As an aside, bear in mind that most sebum-balancing ingredients have drying effects, so you shouldn’t go to the other extreme either.
+This is why, when you use oil-balancing products, you must also use hydrating ingredients to maintain a balance.

-Without further ado, these are the best oil-control products to complete your skincare routine and manage that oily skin asap.
+Without further ado, these are the best sebum-control products to complete your skincare routine and manage your oily skin.

 Best oil-control cleansers